Boa constrictor

-The boa constrictor (scientific name also Boa constrictor), also known as the red-tailed boa, is a species of large, non-venomous, heavy-bodied snake that is frequently kept and bred in captivity.
+The boa constrictor (scientific name also Boa constrictor), also known as the common boa, is a species of large, non-venomous, heavy-bodied snake that is frequently kept and bred in captivity.
 The boa constrictor is a member of the family Boidae.
 The species is native to tropical South America.
 A staple of private collections and public displays, its color pattern is highly variable yet distinctive.
 Four subspecies are recognized.
-This article focuses on the species Boa constrictor as a whole, and on the nominate subspecies B. c. constrictor.

 Common names

-Though all boids are constrictors, only this species is properly referred to as the "boa constrictor" — an instance of an animal having the same English common name and scientific binomial.
-Only one other vertebrate animal shares this trait, the theropod dinosaur Tyrannosaurus rex.
+Though all boids are indeed constrictors, only Boa constrictor (and its subspecies) is commonly referred to, in English, as a boa constrictor—an example of a species being referred to colloquially using its scientific binomial name.

-All subspecies are referred to as "boa constrictors", and are part of a diverse group of New World boas referred to as "red-tailed" boas, comprising the species Boa constrictor and Boa imperator.
-Within the exotic pet trade, it is also known as a "BCC", an abbreviation of its scientific name, to distinguish it from other boa species, such as Boa imperator or "BCI."
+The species and subspecies of B. constrictor are part of a variable, diverse group of New World boids referred to as "red-tailed" boas, comprising the species Boa constrictor and Boa imperator.
+Within the exotic pet trade, it is known as a "BCC"—an abbreviation of its scientific name—to distinguish it from other boa species, such as Boa imperator (known as "BCI" or "boa constrictor imperator").

-Other common names include chij-chan (Mayan), jiboia (Latin American), and macajuel (Trinidadian).
+Other regional names include the chij-chan (Mayan), jiboia (Portuguese), and macajuel (Trinidadian).